-No employee of Contractor or any of Contractor's Subcontractors shall bring on to any Company property any unauthorized explosives, firearms or weapons of any kind.
-Company reserves the right to undertake a search of the vehicles and personal effects of the employees of Contractor and its Subcontractors at any time during the performance of Work to ascertain whether any such employee has in his or her possession any unauthorized explosives, firearms or other weapons.
-The unauthorized possession of explosives, firearms or other weapons will constitute cause of Company to demand such employee immediately leave Company property and be replaced by another Person by Contractor or its Subcontractor.
+No employee of Contractor or any of Contractor's subcontractors shall bring onto any Company property any unauthorized explosives, firearms, or weapons of any kind.
+Company reserves the right to undertake a search of the vehicles and personal effects of the employees of Contractor and its subcontractors at any time during the performance of work to ascertain whether any such employee has in his or her possession any unauthorized explosives, firearms, or weapons.
+The unauthorized possession of explosives, firearms, or other weapons will constitute cause of Company to demand such employee immediately leave Company property and be replaced by another Person by Contractor or its subcontractor.

-1.4 Responsibility to Refuse Unsafe Work
+Responsibility to Refuse Unsafe Work

-Provincial workplace regulation provides the right and responsibility of all personnel working on a worksite, not to perform work if, on reasonable and probable grounds, the worker believes that it will cause an imminent danger to their personal health and safety, or the health and safety of another worker present at the work site.
-Workers shall report all Health & safety concerns around refusing unsafe work to their direct site supervisor.
+Provincial workplace regulation provides the right and responsibility of all personnel working on a worksite not to perform work if, on reasonable and probable grounds, the worker believes that it will cause an imminent danger to their personal health and safety, or the health and safety of another worker present at the worksite.
+Workers shall report all health and safety concerns around refusing unsafe work to their direct site supervisor.

-Veren Inc. firmly supports the right to refuse unsafe work and expects the contractor to ensure that their health and safety orientation for all workers comprehensively covers this subject.
+Veren firmly supports the right to refuse unsafe work and expects the contractor to ensure that their health and safety orientation for all workers comprehensively covers this subject.

-1.5 Worksite Supervisors
+Worksite Supervisors